 -- I have no space for Ivica Šurjak,, Jurica Jerković and Aljoša Asanović.

-Luka Modric actually started on my All-time Yugoslavian team, but I put him on the bench for this team.
-Instead, I opted for two Croatian playmakers from the 1998 team.
-I started Davor Suker over Alen Bokšić because I rewarded Suker a starting position as a WC hero.
+Luka Modric is the greatest player from Croatia.
+I started Davor Suker over Alen Bokšić because I rewarded Suker a starting position as a World Cup hero.